 The County will continue working with a consultant who will conduct SESC inspections at Kendall County construction sites.
-The County will also continue to work with the Kendall County Soil & Water Conservation District to conduct stormwater inspections.
+The County will also continue to work with the Kendall County Soil & Water Conservation District to conduct stormwater inspections provided the legislation surrounding COVID-19 permits it.